Stop Killing Your Pet: The Top 5 Ways -- Part Two

 There are several choices out there for buying it ready made.
 This is easy and more costly than Way #2.

-There are multiple books out there to help you make it raw and balanced.
+Here's some recommended training on how to make it at home.
 This is more work and cheaper than Way #1.

 Final Stop: Stop Feeding the Same Thing Always.